Nepali tea: Eco-friendly practices

+Economic value

 Despite its high quality, Ilam tea is generally more affordable than Darjeeling tea, offering global consumers excellent value for money.
 This affordability, combined with its high quality, positions Ilam tea as a compelling alternative to Darjeeling tea in the international market.

-These factors make Ilam tea not only a viable competitor but also a superior choice in some respects, particularly for those who value sustainability and artisanal quality in their tea choices.
-The increasing recognition of Ilam tea on the global stage suggests a promising future for this niche market, potentially positioning Nepal to command better prices and gain a loyal following among tea enthusiasts worldwide.
+These factors contribute to Ilam tea's position in the specialty tea market, particularly among consumers interested in sustainability and artisanal production.
+Ilam tea has gained international recognition within the specialty tea market, which may influence demand and prices for Nepalese tea.